Star Summary Report

 Below this, you will see two tables: for the students in the class/group, the left table shows a summary of their Percentile Rank (PR) distribution, and the right table shows a summary of their Grade Equivalent (GE) distribution.
-(Note that the GE distribution summary is shown regardless of whether you selected the Show Grade Equivalent option in step 5.)

 - The score in the SS column is shown in the scale you selected earlier.

 - If all the students in the class/group are in the same grade, the median for the scores will be shown at the bottom of the table.